ytr0221/ytr0221.github.io/README.md

 Fork this repo, by clicking the "Fork" button on the top right of this page.

-Next, go to the settings tab and rename the repository to yourgithubusername.github.io.
+Next, go to the settings tab and **rename the repository to yourgithubusername.github.io**.

 Your documentation site be viewable immediately at <http://yourgithubusername.github.io> (if it's not, you can often force it to build by completing step 2)